JerickoDG/JerickoDG-SentimentAnalysis_IceSkatingPH/README.md

 * dataset - Folder that contains CSV datasets from three branches.
 * results_csv - Folder that contains CSV files for combined data, preprocessed data, and data with outputs from sentiment intensity analysis.
 ***
 Feel free to explore and use the dataset for your projects.
-It would be interesting to see what you came up with that I missed out.
+It would be interesting to see what you came up with that I might have missed out.